binomed/binomed.github.com/source/_drafts/I-organize-a-fugu-hackathon.md

 # What we learn

-During this session, we have different kind of developers and environement so here are the conclusion in **'Oct 2020'**.
+During this session, we have a different kinds of developers and environment so here is the conclusion in **'Oct 2020'**.

-Please have in mind that Shape Detection API is still an experimental API, so the conclusion I will write know could be not the same as what you see when you will read this post.
+Please have in mind that Shape Detection API is still an experimental API, so the conclusion what I will write now could be not the same as what you see when you will read this post.

 ## FaceDetector

 The face detection is working well but not everywhere.
-Indeed, we weren't enable to make it work on thoses platform:
+Indeed, we couldn't make it work on those platform:
-* Chrome Android (it's a bug [bc1107675](https://bugs.chromium.org/p/chromium/issues/detail?id=1107675))
+* Chrome Android (it's a bug [bc1107675](https://bugs.chromium.org/p/chromium/issues/detail?id=1107675)) When this article is written, a fix has been deployed and should be shipped with chrome 88
 * Chrome Linux (it has never worked [Overview api](https://github.com/WICG/shape-detection-api#overview))
-* Chrome Mac -> The landmakrs aren't well positionned (it's a bug too [bc914348](https://bugs.chromium.org/p/chromium/issues/detail?id=914348))
+* Chrome Mac -> The landmarks aren't well positioned (it's a bug too [bc914348](https://bugs.chromium.org/p/chromium/issues/detail?id=914348))

 Fun fact, the face recognition is based on eyes position, it is a COVID proof API 😷😅.